N-F9/quack.js-bots/README.md

 npm i @n-f9/quack.js
 ```

-The main Discord bot for the Quack.js community.
+Discord bots created/used by the Quack.js community.